obonaventure/cnp3/book/network/network.rst

 .. [#falert] For a discussion of the issues with the router alert IP option, see http://tools.ietf.org/html/draft-rahman-rtg-router-alert-dangerous-00 or http://tools.ietf.org/html/draft-rahman-rtg-router-alert-considerations-03

+.. [#fafi] The Address Family Identifiers are maintained by IANA at http://www.iana.org/assignments/address-family-numbers/

+.. [#fasnum] An analysis of the evolution of the number of domains on the global Internet during the last ten years may be found in http://www.potaroo.net/tools/asn32/

+.. [#fasrank] See http://as-rank.caida.org/ to analysis of the interconnections between domains based on measurements collected in the global Internet

 .. include:: ../links.rst